ע

 In the Christian era, Matthew's quote of Isaiah's famous statement allowed for the revival of the mother-goddess cult, but neither Joseph nor anybody in the original audience of the gospel would have missed the obvious reference to Pallas Athena, whose famous epithet was Parthenos.

 In recent antiquity, "the Virgin" was Athens, and both Isaiah and Matthew spoke of statecraft rather than an embarrassing pregnancy of a supposedly innocent girl.
-Joseph's consternation upon hearing the angel's words rather stemmed from the mystery of how the great Athenean experiment of democracy (a popular rule without a king), which had so sadly failed, was somehow applicable to his young fiancée.
+Joseph's consternation upon hearing the angel's words rather stemmed from the mystery of how the great Athenian experiment of democracy (a popular rule without a king), which had so sadly failed, was somehow applicable to his young fiancée.
 Likewise the parable of the ten virgins is not about ten young girls but about ten democracies (Matthew 25:1).

 For a much longer exposé of these themes, read our articles on the names Hellas and Mary.
 From this noun comes: